 The best kind of description is enhanced brand content.
 This content includes images, videos, large paragraphs, and a call to action.
 Sellers should not repurpose the same images from the original image slots, but optimize by getting new angles and images of the product.
-Sellers should avoid large, compacted paragraphs to keep customers’ attention.
+Avoid large, compacted paragraphs, so that you keep customers’ attention.

 Sellers should comment back on reviews, especially bad ones.
 Personalizing the customer experience helps beat big brands.
-Even commenting on good reviews allows sellers to optimize their listing and add additional information.
+Even commenting on good reviews gives sellers an opportunity to optimize their listing and add additional information.

 - Estimated Sales: $390,000 a month

 - Title: The title is only 5 words.
 The seller can gain more customers by adding keywords to the title, such as the words babies and toddlers.

 - Images: The seller used simple pictures and only four images total.
 The seller could improve their images by adding more lifestyle images and different babies using the changing pad.

 - Bullet Points: The bullet point only says durable quality.
 An optimized listing would provide a benefit or solution to a problem.
 A high impact phrase like “Durable, easy to clean” grabs the attention of customers who skim. explanation following keeps the attention of customers who read everything.